ehmicky/modern-errors/README.md

 ### Export error classes

-Exporting and documenting all error classes (excluding [`ModernError`](#modernerror)) allows consumers to check them.
+Exporting and documenting all error classes (except [`ModernError`](#modernerror)) allows consumers to check them.
 This also enables sharing error classes between modules.